charlesisfeline/FNF-BedrockEngine/README.md

 * Updating this entire file because it's outdated at the moment lol
 # UPDATE - 01-13-22: did remove the additional hitsounds, now for the hard part I suppose!

+# UPDATE: 01-15-22: imma just make hitsounds less louder for now, softcoded ones will be added eventually, not on 0.3

 # Friday Night Funkin' - Bedrock Engine!
 a fork of Psych Engine which adds a bunch of features from Pull Requests around the Main Branch, and even other forks!
 Credits: